Sang (Korean name)

-Sang is a rare Korean family name, a single-syllable Korean given name, and an element in many two-syllable Korean given names.
+Sang is a rare Korean family name and a Korean given name.

 Family name

 As a family name, Sang may be written with only one hanja, meaning "yet" or "still" (尙; 오히려 상 ohiryeo sang).
 The 2000 South Korean Census found 2,298 people and 702 households with this family name.
 All but five of those listed a single bongwan (origin of a clan lineage, not necessarily the actual residence of clan members): Mokcheon (today Mokcheon-eup), Dongnam District, Cheonan, South Chungcheong Province.
 One person listed a different bongwan, while four others had their bongwan listed as unknown.
-They claim descent from Sang Guk-jin, an official of the early Goryeo period who was born in Mokcheon and rose to the post of jangri there.
+They claim descent from Sang Guk-jin, an official of the early Goryeo period who was born in Mokcheon and rose to the post of jangni there.

 Given name

-People with the single-syllable Korean given name Sang include:
+People with the given name Sang include: